Ultracold Neutron Guide-Coating Facility at U.Winnipeg: Introduction

 where $\sigma$ is the total loss cross section per atom of the interacting material, and $v$ is the speed of the neutron.
 The most ideal materials have high $V$ and low $W$.
-The neutron loss coefficient $\eta = W/V$ is often used as a metric for characterizing the suitability of materials to be used in UCN experiments \cite{Gol91}.
-Typical materials which are good for UCN applications have $\eta < 10^{-4}$ \cite{Serebrov_2005, ito2017nip, ito2017ucnloss, korobkina2004temperature, byrne2005be, brys2006dlc_ucn, heule2007dlc_guides}.
-The best beryllium coatings have been shown to have $\eta$ = $3\cdot10^{-5}$, but are toxic and extremely costly.
-Previously, NiP coated UCN guides, which are the baseline for the TUCAN experiment, have been found to have $\eta = (3.5 \pm 0.5)\cdot10^{-4}$ ($V = 214\pm 5$~neV) \cite{Akatsuka2022}.
-To further maximize the number of UCNs available to experiments, diamond-like carbon (DLC) coatings are being investigated as a replacement for NiP in the experiments at TRIUMF.
-DLC coatings in the past have been found to have loss coefficients in the $10^{-5} - 10^{-6}$ ($V = 249 \pm 14$ neV to $V = 271 \pm 13$ neV) range \cite{atchison2006diamondlike, tang2015spinflip_nip, byrne2005be}.
+The neutron loss coefficient $\eta = W/V$ is often used as a metric for characterizing the suitability of materials to be used in UCN experiments \cite{Gol91,Ign90, Steyerl:2020xpc}.
+In experiments with durations of hundreds of seconds, neutrons can have on the order of 10$^4$ wall interactions.
+Thus, typical materials which are good for UCN applications have $\eta < 10^{-4}$ \cite{Serebrov_2005, PATTIE201764, PhysRevC.96.035205, korobkina2004temperature, BRYS2005429, brys2006dlc_ucn, heule2007dlc_guides, CYTOP}.
+The best beryllium coatings have been shown to have $\eta$ = $3\cdot10^{-5}$, but are less used due to being toxic and extremely costly.
+Previously, NiP coated UCN guides, which are the baseline for the TUCAN experiment, have been found to have $\eta = (3.5 \pm 0.5)\cdot10^{-4}$ ($V = 214\pm 5$~neV) \cite{AKATSUKA2023168106}.
+To further maximize the number of UCNs available to experiments, diamond-like carbon (DLC) coatings are being investigated as a replacement for NiP in the storage and transport for experiments at TRIUMF.
+DLC coatings in the past have been found to have loss coefficients in the $10^{-5} - 10^{-6}$ ($V = 249 \pm 14$ neV to $V = 271 \pm 13$ neV) range \cite{atchison2006diamondlike}.
 Thus, reliable and reproducible DLC coatings are of great interest to experiments transporting and storing UCNs.
-Using PENTrack \cite{schreyer2017pentrack} Monte Carlo simulations of UCN transport for the nEDM experiment at TRIUMF, it has been found that coating the EDM cell electrodes with DLC is crucial, leading to a 40\% to 100\% increase in the UCN counts detected \cite{SidhuPhD}, depending on the assumptions used in determining $W$ for NiP and DLC. \\
+Specifically, the EDM cell electrodes which apply large electric fields across a neutron storage volume must have excellent coatings, as neutrons will interact with them tens of thousands of times during measurement cycles.
+Using PENTrack \cite{schreyer2017pentrack} Monte Carlo simulations of UCN transport for the nEDM experiment at TRIUMF, it has been found that coating the EDM cell electrodes with DLC is crucial, leading to a 40\% to 100\% increase in the UCN counts detected \cite{SidhuPhD}, depending on the assumptions used in determining $W$ for NiP and DLC.
+A comparison of NiP with potential DLC properties is shown in table \ref{tab:materials}. \\